aarblaster/aarblaster/README.md

 # 💡Anthony Arblaster
-Lighting Deisgner, sometime coder, Mac nerd, coffee snob.
+Lighting Designer, sometime coder, Mac nerd, coffee snob.
 Now in London but from Ngunnawal and Ngambri Country. 🐨

-- 🤖 I make **MigraineBot**, an iOS app for people with migraine, because I didn't like the one I was using.
+- 🤖 I make **MigraineBot**, an iOS to help track your migraine attacks, because I couldn't find one I liked.
 - 🌱 I’m learning Swift as I go.

 <!---